What are the most spectacular roads in Ireland?

 Ireland is full of epic landscapes and coastal views.
 Here are the best ones you can find behind a wheel:

-Mount Leinster is a mountain peak at an elevation of 786m (2,578ft) above the sea level, located on the boundary of Carlow and Wexford counties, in the province of Leinster, in Ireland.
-It’s said to be the highest paved road of Ireland.
+Mount Leinster is a mountain peak at an elevation of 786m (2,578ft) above sea level, located in the province of Leinster, in Ireland.
+It’s said to be the highest paved road in Ireland.

 Situated on the Iveragh Peninsula of County Kerry, in Ireland, Ring of Kerry is one of those bucket-list places you simply must visit.